issa-project/issa-pipeline/environment/containers/README.md

 # Docker containers

-Almost all of the tools used in the ISSA pipeline are executed within a Docker container context.
+All of the tools used in the ISSA pipeline are executed within a Docker container context.
 That provides greater portability and maintainability of the execution environment.

 ### Configuration